jose-jaen/Airbnb/README.md

 To be added:

 - Pseudo-code of ANN, BNN, XGBoost
-- Updated list of tables & firues and appendix
+- Updated list of tables & figures and appendix
 - Model deployment